 Michael, in August 2017, has this to say: “The push cut performance of this knife on vegetables is really great.”

 The MAD SHARK Santoku Japanese knife is an excellent and cheap starter knife with some interesting blade features.
-82 percent of customers loved it so much that they gave it five stars.
+Eighty-two percent of customers loved it so much that they gave it five stars.

 The high-carbon steel blade has a hardness of 56 on the Rockwell Hardness Scale.
 This should reduce the need to frequently sharpen the blade.
 The steel also contains enough chromium to be labeled as stainless steel.